MeetMangrove/playbook/how_to.md

 A retreat is an important part of Mangrove: it’s actually where Mangrove was born in January 2016 in Essaouira, Morocco.
 It’s a time to step back from your daily life and get out of your comfort zone to experiment a 3-weeks co-living with the Mangrove Friends community.

-Learn here how to set up and live a perfect Mangrove retreat:
+Learn here how to set up and live a perfect Mangrove retreat [add Portugal templates as an example (no need to reformat it for now):

 **The spot**